An inexact infeasible arc-search interior-point method for linear optimization problems: The proposed method

-Using the derivatives obtained above, the next iteration will be found on the ellipsoidal arc with the following updated formula:
+Using the inexact solutions obtained above, the next iteration point on the ellipsoidal arc $\mathcal{E}^k$ is computed with the following formula:

-To give the framework of the proposed method, we prepare some functions below:
+To present the framework of the proposed method, we prepare the following functions:

 Here, $h^k(\alpha) \ge 0$ corresponds to the Armijo condition with respect to the duality gap $\mu$.
-In Section~\ref{section_theoretical_proof}, we will show that the proposed algorithm converges to an optimal solution by selecting a step size $\alpha$ that satisfies the following conditions:
+In Section~\ref{section_theoretical_proof}, we will show that the sequence $\{(x^k, y^k, s^k)\}$ converges to an optimal solution by selecting a step size $\alpha$ satisfying: